Sissa (mythical brahmin)

-The ancient Indian Brahmin mathematician Sissa (also spelt Sessa or Sassa and also known as Sissa ibn Dahir or Lahur Sessa) is a mythical character from India, known for the invention of chaturanga, the Indian predecessor of chess, and the wheat and chessboard problem he would have presented to the king when he was asked what reward he'd like for that invention.
+The ancient Brahmin mathematician Sissa (also spelt Sessa or Sassa and also known as Sissa ibn Dahir or Lahur Sessa) is a mythical character from the village of Lahur, known for the invention of chaturanga, the predecessor of chess, and the wheat and chessboard problem he presented to the king when he was asked what reward he wanted for that invention.

 Legend

 Sissa, a Hindu Brahmin (in some legends from the village of Lahur), invents chess for an Indian king (named as Balhait, Shahram or Ladava in different legends, with "Taligana" sometimes named as the supposed kingdom he ruled in northern India) for educational purposes.
 In gratitude, the king asks Sissa how he wants to be rewarded.
 Sissa wishes to receive an amount of grain which is the sum of one grain on the first square of the chess board, and which is then doubled on every following square.

 This request is now known as the wheat and chessboard problem, and forms the basis of various mathematical and philosophical questions.